How Many Workers Died Building The Golden Gate Bridge

 Documented Fatalities

 While the exact number varies slightly depending on the source, the official count of workers who died during the construction of the Golden Gate Bridge is eleven.
 This figure, while tragic, is notably lower than initial projections, which estimated a potential death toll of over 30.
-This lower-than-expected number is often attributed to the safety measures implemented by Joseph Strauss.
+This lower-than-expected number is often attributed to the safety measures implemented by Joseph Strauss Not complicated — just consistent.
+Which is the point..

 The causes of death included falls, being struck by falling objects, and one incident involving a scaffold collapsing due to strong winds.
-Each death represented a devastating loss for the families and communities of these men.
+Worth adding: each death represented a devastating loss for the families and communities of these men.
 Their names are etched in the bridge's history, serving as a reminder of their sacrifice.

 Beyond the Official Count